Recall-Faculty and Professor Emeritus of Criminology, Law and Society

 Social Ecology II

 white-collar and corporate crime, criminology, criminal justice, sociology of law

-Henry N. Pontell is Professor Emeritus in the Departments of Criminology, Law and Society and Sociology at UCI, and University Distinguished Professor in the Department of Sociology at John Jay College of Criminal Justice and The CUNY Graduate Center at The City University of New York.
-At UCI he served as Chair of the Department of Criminology, Law and Society, Director of Graduate Studies in Social Ecology, Associate Dean of Graduate Studies, and Faculty Assistant to the Vice Chancellor for Research.
+Henry N. Pontell is Professor Emeritus in the Departments of Criminology, Law and Society and Sociology at UCI, and Distinguished University Professor in the Department of Sociology at John Jay College of Criminal Justice and The CUNY Graduate Center of The City University of New York.
+He’s been Chair of Sociology at John Jay, and of Criminology, Law and Society at UCI, where he’s also served as Director of Graduate Studies in Social Ecology, Associate Dean of Graduate Studies, and Faculty Assistant to the Vice Chancellor for Research.
 He’s had visiting appointments at the Australian National University, the University of Virginia, the University of Melbourne, the University of Macau, Macau University of Science and Technology, the University of Hong Kong, and Waseda University in Tokyo, Japan.

 He conceived and led the development of the Master of Advanced Study (MAS) Program in Criminology, Law and Society, which in 2003 became the first online degree program at the University of California.
 The MAS was rated #1 in the nation by U.S. News & World Report in its first ranking of online criminal justice graduate programs in January 2015, shortly after he retired as its Director.
 The MAS was also rated #1 in the Top 50 Best Value Online Graduate Criminal Justice Programs of 2016.